a4k-openproject/a4kStreaming/README.md

     * Lists
     * Watchlist
     * Search for titles or people
+    * Debrid files/transfers browsing
+    * Auto mark as watched when played more than 90 percents
+    * Contextmenu
+      * Cast and Crew browsing
+      * Trailers
       * Mark as watched/unwatched (by rating/unrating a title)
-      * Auto mark as watched when played more than 90 percents
       * Add/Remove to/from list
-    * Artwork for posters, thumbnails and fanart
-    * Trailers
       * Rate/Unrate titles
       * Seeing similar titles (i.e. More like this)
+      * Add new sources to debrid cache
   * Provider support
     * Install
     * Manage